 Home kits typically have standard designs, but that doesn’t mean they all look exactly the same.
 No matter which plans you choose, you can select the wood type that best fits your budget or your aesthetic.
 Inside, there’s often no need for load-bearing walls, making for an open floor plan.
 Design and fill the space however you choose—it’s yours.

 When you work with a timber frame company, you’re not limited to a pre-made kit.
-Instead, you can use a kit as a starting point for your house plan, customizing it by changing the size, adding extra interior space, decorative elements, or even stories.
+Instead, you can use a kit as a starting point for your simple timber frame house plan, customizing it by changing the size, adding extra interior space, decorative elements, or even stories.

 How to Buy a Timber Frame Home Kit